 As part of the AGITG’s membership application process, which requires applicants to nominate a proposer/seconder to support their application, we may display the names of our members on our website.
 Members may elect not to have their name published on our website for this purpose by contacting AGITG at firstname.lastname@example.org.

 Disclosure of your personal information to third parties

-In order to provide you with our services and products, we occasionally need to disclose your personal information to agents, contractors and other third parties who support our operation, such as mailing houses, data management providers, providers of marketing and communications, credit card processors and banks in Australia.
+In order to provide you with our services and products, undertake our activities, or to conduct, administer or coordinating clinical trials or other research projects, we occasionally need to disclose your personal information to agents, contractors and other third parties who support our operations.
+This may include:

 If you make a donation to us then we may provide your contact details to other like-minded charities.
 These organisations may then contact you with information that may be of interest to you.
-You may elect not to have your information disclosed in this way by ticking the opt out box on our donation forms or contacting GI Cancer Institute/ AGITG directly via firstname.lastname@example.org.
+You may elect not to have your information disclosed in this way by ticking the opt out box on our donation forms or contacting AGITG directly at email@example.com

 Overseas disclosure of your personal information

-We will generally not disclose or transfer your personal information overseas.
-If this does occur, we will not transfer your personal information overseas unless we have taken reasonable steps to ensure that the information which is being transferred will not be held, used or disclosed by the recipient of the information in a manner which is inconsistent with the Australian Privacy Principles.
+We will generally not otherwise disclose or transfer your personal information overseas.
+If this does occur, we will attempt to notify you and will not transfer your personal information overseas unless we have taken reasonable steps to ensure that the information which is being transferred will not be held, used or disclosed by the recipient of the information in a manner which is inconsistent with the Australian Privacy Principles.